buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Attack Action**: this means both the use of melee weapons and the use of throwing or shooting weapons such as bows, crossbows, or throwing daggers.
 In the case of throwing weapons, each throw/shot counts as one attack.

+The character who executes an Attack Action and Casts a Spell in the same round is considered Distracted, meaning they must make a Magic Check to cast the spell.

+**Movement Action***: a Movement Action is an Action dedicated to moving.
+You can move up to your full movement (9 meters for humans, 6 meters for dwarves...) per Action used.
+Each movement consumes an Action even if you don't use all your available movement.

 **Table: Actions per Round**

 | **What to do** | **Actions** |
 | --- | --- |